sojoonsup/morigoround/README.md

 ## What Next? ##

 We’ve received lots of feedbacks from Mori’s fans and we are keep improving Mori to make it the most delightful and lively traveler that wonders around the world.
-Here are few things that could be implemented:</p>
+Mori has long ways to go yet.
+Here are the main few things that could be implemented:

   * __Determining its destination by its own__